The Ideal House Size And Layout To Raise A Family

 When you have a family, you simply want what's best for your kids.
 Further, when you have kids, you will also desire to have a lot more space so you can think.
 Young children are particularly noisy and can bother you when working if you don't have a great house layout and enough space.

 Both my wife and I work from home with two young children.
+I'm a writer on Financial Samurai and publish books, while my wife edits my work and does all the backend stuff for this site.
 As a result, a good house layout that accommodates our work and family life is important.

 The only time I want a mega-mansion is when my in-laws or parents come to visit.
 I fantasize how it'd be nice to put my guests in a separate wing with their own kitchen, bathroom, and living area.
 This way, we can all keep our independence while also sharing family time every day.